atata-framework/atata-mstest/README.md

 which can have different name, but should be static, have `AtataContextBuilder` parameter, and be marked with `[ConfiguresSuiteAtataContext]` attribute.

+Use `Context` property of the base class to access the current `AtataContext` instance.

+Use `TestContext` property of the base class to access the current MSTest `TestContext` instance.

 ## Examples

 Check out example project: [Atata Samples / Using MSTest](https://github.com/atata-framework/atata-samples/tree/main/MSTest)